John ch.4

 This is an obvious divine meeting, ordained by the Lord from the very beginning; for this woman, who was called by God from the very beginning.

-And through the mystery of this conversation we begin to realize…that this woman sees:
+And through the mystery of this conversation we begin to realize…that this woman actually sees:

 Firstly: She sees a Jew (vs.9, 20 & 22)